5 Tips to Help Businesses Avoid Unfair Dismissal Claims

 • Refusing to give up working time rights

-• Conduct regular appraisals with employees to give an honest assessment of their performance and allow them to raise any concerns.
+Conduct regular appraisals with employees to give an honest assessment of their performance and allow them to raise any concerns.
+Do not give overly flattering performance reviews if they are undeserved as it could make proving a fair dismissal more difficult.
+Ensure there are written records for each appraisal.

 Next Steps

 HR and Employment Law responsibilities for a business can be a significant challenge.
-By outsourcing HR to a team of Employment Law specialists, businesses can ensure that:
+By outsourcing to a team of Employment Law specialists, businesses can ensure that:

-• Management time spent on disputes is reduced
+• Management time spent on disputes is reduced.

-• Employee/employer relations are improved
+• Employee/employer relations are improved.

 With the help of specialists, employers can take practical and considered steps to minimise the risk of Unfair Dismissal claims.